How To Ship Petrochemical Separators

 Dimensions, Weight, and Material

-• Material of construction: Specify the exact material, grade, and any coatings.
-Example: 316L Stainless Steel, electropolished
+• Material of Construction: Specify the exact material, grade, and any coatings applied.
+For example: 316L Stainless Steel, electropolished.
+This information is crucial for assessing potential risks and ensuring compatibility with handling equipment.

 Hazardous Materials Classification